 Probenecid and colchicine (or probenecid) should be continued at the dosage that will maintain normal serum urate levels.
 When acute attacks have been absent for six months or more and serum urate levels remain within normal limits, the daily dosage of probenecid and colchicine may be decreased by 1 tablet every six months.
 The maintenance dosage should not be reduced to the point where serum urate levels tend to rise.

 How is Probenecid Colchicine Supplied

-Dispense in a well closed, light-resistant container with child-resistant closure.
+Dispense in well-closed light resistant container with child-resistant closure.